-We are a Dojo, not a studio.
-A studio focuses on the competitive aspects of sport martial art and can be readily identified by trophy displays.
-The Bujinkan (warrior spirit school) Yamaneko Dojo (Mountain Cat Training Hall) has no trophies.
+We are a dojo, not a studio.
+There is a difference, and it is significant.
+A studio focuses on the competitive aspects of sport martial arts, and can be readily identified by trophy displays.
+Our students are our trophies, as they grow into fine human beings.

 Teachers and students also exchange mutual bows of respect.
 There are never arguments with the referee as with sport-based martial arts competitions, because there are no competitions possible in our way.

 The Bujinkan has nine ryu-ha or martial arts systems and a myriad of weapons.
 Hatsumi Soke has trained Prather Shihan in all of these, and he faithfully teaches the ryu-ha and weapons each year.
 Many newer and younger teachers have not be so trained and therefore cannot so teach.

 Having spent his entire career in the traditional ninja warrior roles as a special operations soldier, intelligence officer and federal special agent, the breadth of Prather Shihan's experience is unique.
 As for teaching kids and tots, Prather Shihan is four times a father and has taught from the kindergarten to college and every grade in between.
 He has also taught many disabled and disadvantaged students.

 Monday - Open mat 7:00 - 8:00 pm

 Tuesday - Open mat 7:00 - 8:00 pm